joniles/MPXJ.Net/README.md

 > after the first build as the results of the translation are cached.

-The API exposed by MPXJ.Net follows very closely the original Java API, for which you kind find details in the [Javadocs](http://www.mpxj.org/apidocs/index.html), and more general documentation on the [MPXJ website](https://www.mpxj.org/).
+The API exposed by MPXJ.Net follows very closely the original Java API, for which you will find details in the [Javadocs](http://www.mpxj.org/apidocs/index.html), and more general documentation on the [MPXJ website](https://www.mpxj.org/).
 The main differences between the original Java API and the API exposed by this